Dr Lucy Nicholas

 - 400B213 Hawthorn campus

-I currently welcome interest for honours, masters and PhD projects looking at non-binary and genderqueer, queer theory, feminist theory, masculinism and possibly other aspects of gender and sociology.
+I currently welcome interest for honours, masters and PhD projects looking at non-binary and genderqueer, queer theory, feminist theory, masculinism, whiteness and possibly other aspects of gender and sociology.

 PhD candidate and honours supervision